 And the good news is that whenever you need to, there are plenty of analytics tools out there to help you be on top of that.
 The very numbers we provided for you were measured using Socialinsider.

-We presented and analyzed some successful social media campaign strategies meant to inspire and give you some best practices examples.
+We presented and analyzed some successful social media campaigns meant to inspire and give you some best practices examples.
 Still, keep in mind your actions must sync to your brand personality and business goals.

 Our advice is to always try to be as authentic as possible and stay true to your identity and customers.
 Besides that, the sky's the limit!